 Do you know Star Trek?
 If yes, then keep reading on; otherwise, skip the next paragraph, please.

 SAP’s cloud computing acquisitions reminds me of the Borgs: ‘We are the Borg.
 Lower your shields and surrender your ships.
 We will add your biological and technological distinctiveness to our own.
 Your culture will adapt to service us.’
 Haha.

 |2011/12||SuccessFactors||3.4||SAP SuccessFactors (HR), SAP Jam Collaboration (Collaboration Platform), SAP Jam Communities (Community Platform)|

 |2013/03||Hybris||1.4||SAP Marketing Cloud (CRM), SAP Commerce Cloud (CRM), SAP Sales Cloud (CRM)|

 |2014/05||SeeWhy||1.1||SAP Marketing Cloud (CRM)|

 |2018/06||Coresystems||-||SAP Service Cloud (CRM)|

-Right now, for SAP is one challenge to integrate all those bought cloud applications from different providers into another and to give them a consistent look and feel with SAP UI5 or a SAP UI5 style.
+Right now, a major challenge for SAP is integrating into the SAP landscape and into each other all those cloud applications from different providers they have bought and giving them a consistent look and feel with SAP Fiori and/or SAP UI5.

 SAP’s SaaSs are: